izuzanak/yapgen/README.md

 ## Building parser generator

-Programming language LUA in version [5.2](http://www.lua.org/ftp/) or greater is needed for yapgen compilation.
+Programming language LUA in version [5.2](http://www.lua.org/ftp/) or greater is required for yapgen compilation.

-Container generator [`cont`](https://github.com/izuzanak/cont) is needed for yapgen compilation.
+Container generator [`cont`](https://github.com/izuzanak/cont) is required for yapgen compilation.
 Compile it and place binary `process` to your `PATH` directory.